1971 Alberta general election: Aftermath

 The collapse of the other opposition parties made the Progressive Conservatives the only credible challenger to the Social Credit.
 The Progressive Conservatives took 46 per cent of the popular vote and won 49 of the 75 seats in the legislature, enough for a strong majority government.
 This would be the first of twelve consecutive victories for the PCs; they would remain in government without interruption until their defeat in 2015, making them the longest serving political dynasty in Canadian history.
-The 1971 election is considered a classic example of a political realignment.
+The 1971 election is considered a classic example of a realigning election.

 Social Credit garnered a record number of votes in this election compared to previous elections, which had been plagued by low turn-outs.
 However, the Progressive Conservatives converted this slim lead into a large lead in seats due to their success in the province's two largest cities: Edmonton, where the Progressive Conservatives won every seat, and Calgary, where they took all but five.

-While many of the Social Credit losses came by small margins, those losses were enough to cost the party almost half of its caucus.
-Strom resigned as Social Credit leader a few months after the defeat.
-Election night saw Social Credit defeated, taking 25 seats to the Progressive Conservative's 49.
+While many of the Social Credit losses came by small margins, those losses, combined with the party being practically shut out in Calgary and Edmonton, were enough to deny Social Credit a 10th term.
+Due to the nature of the first past the post system, which awards power solely on the basis of seat count, Social Credit lost almost half of its caucus, taking 25 seats to the Progressive Conservative's 49.
 Though Social Credit's share of the vote had only slipped slightly, losing five points, Lougheed benefited from a substantial reduction in the New Democrats' vote and a near-collapse of the Liberals'.
-The party was also decimated in the province's two largest cities, losing all of its seats in Edmonton and all but five in Calgary.
 Strom conceded defeat in Edmonton and returned home to Medicine Hat.
 The defeat sent Social Credit into headlong decline.
 Its membership in the Assembly shrank over the next ten years and disappeared altogether by 1982.

 The Liberal Party was shut out of the legislature.
 One Liberal, Bill Dickie, had crossed the floor to the PCs.
 Another, William Switzer, died in 1969.
 The remaining Liberal, Michael Maccagno, resigned to run, unsuccessfully as it turned out, for the federal Parliament.

 Alberta New Democratic Party leader Grant Notley was the only one in his party to win election.
 He sat as the only New Democrat in the legislature until 1982.
 His daughter Rachel would lead the NDP to victory over the Progressive Conservatives in 2015, ending its 44 years in office.